rpkg-dev/tocr/README.md

 ## See also

 - [doctoc](https://github.com/thlorenz/doctoc) for a similar solution to add TOCs to Markdown documents implemented in Javascript.
-It served as some sort of inspiration for this R package.
+It served as some sort of inspiration for RmdTOC.
 - [Markdown TOC](https://github.com/nok/markdown-toc) for an [Atom](https://atom.io/) package that auto-generates TOCs.